 De-Anonymization at Scale via Tournament-Style Attribution¶

-Conference: ACL 2026 arXiv: 2601.12407 Code: None Area: AI Safety / Privacy Keywords: Authorship Attribution, De-Anonymization, LLM Privacy Threat, Tournament-Style Matching, Peer Review
+Keywords: Authorship Attribution, De-anonymization, LLM Privacy Threats, Tournament-Style Matching, Peer Review

 TL;DR¶

-This paper proposes DAS (De-Anonymization at Scale), an LLM-based large-scale authorship de-anonymization method that combines tournament-style elimination, dense retrieval pre-filtering, and multi-round voting aggregation to perform author matching across tens of thousands of candidate texts, revealing the privacy threat that LLMs pose to anonymous platforms such as double-blind peer review.
+This paper proposes DAS (De-Anonymization at Scale), an LLM-based method for large-scale authorship de-anonymization.
+By employing a tournament-style elimination strategy combined with dense retrieval pre-filtering and multi-round voting aggregation, the method enables author matching across tens of thousands of candidate texts, revealing the privacy threat LLMs pose to anonymous platforms such as double-blind peer review.

 Background & Motivation¶

-Background: Traditional authorship attribution (AA) has been studied in closed-set, small-scale settings—given a small number of candidate authors and labeled samples, a classifier is trained for attribution.
-However, real-world anonymous systems (e.g., academic peer review) may involve tens of thousands of candidates with no labeled data.
+Background: Traditional Authorship Attribution (AA) has been studied in closed-set, small-scale scenarios where a small number of candidate authors and labeled samples are given to train classifiers.
+However, real-world anonymous systems (e.g., academic peer review) may involve tens of thousands of candidates without labeled data.

-Limitations of Prior Work: (1) Traditional methods are infeasible at large scale, as they require constructing an author profile for each candidate; (2) recent work employing GPT-3/4 for authorship attribution remains limited to small candidate sets; (3) the text analysis capabilities of LLMs may render large-scale de-anonymization a realistic threat.
+Limitations of Prior Work: (1) Traditional methods are infeasible in large-scale scenarios as they require building author profiles for every candidate; (2) Recent work using GPT-3/4 for AA remains limited to small candidate sets; (3) The text analysis capabilities of LLMs may make large-scale de-anonymization a realistic threat.

-Key Challenge: Anonymous systems (e.g., double-blind peer review, whistleblower forums) rely on identity concealment to protect fairness and safety, yet LLMs may identify anonymous authors by analyzing writing style, domain expertise, and other signals.
+Key Challenge: Anonymized systems (e.g., double-blind reviews, whistleblower forums) rely on identity concealment to protect fairness and safety, but LLMs may identify anonymous authors by analyzing signals such as writing patterns and domain expertise.

-Goal: To develop an LLM-based author matching method that operates practically over candidate pools of tens of thousands of texts, and to assess the degree of threat it poses to anonymous systems.
+Goal: To develop a practical LLM author matching method capable of operating within a pool of tens of thousands of candidate texts and to evaluate the threat level to anonymous systems.

-Key Insight: Large-scale author matching is framed as a tournament-style elimination competition—candidates are randomly grouped, and the LLM selects the most probable match within each group; winners advance to the next round, ultimately producing a ranked list.
+Key Insight: Modeling large-scale author matching as a tournament-style elimination—randomly grouping candidates where an LLM selects the most likely match in each group, with winners advancing to the next round to generate a final ranking.

-Core Idea: Progressive elimination + dense retrieval pre-filtering + multi-round voting aggregation = large-scale de-anonymization within a constrained token budget.
+Core Idea: Progressive elimination + dense retrieval pre-filtering + multi-round voting aggregation = realizing large-scale de-anonymization under a constrained token budget.

 Method¶